-This is to build up your motivation by seeing and feeling what the passive approach is costing you in terms of peace of mind and quality of life.
+This is to build up your motivation through seeing and feeling what the passive approach is costing you in terms of peace of mind and quality of life.

-(4) Change you attitude: Move to this stage once you fell sufficiently motivated.
-And if you’ve done a good job with the motivation build-up this is relatively easy.
+Move to this stage once you feel sufficiently motivated.
+And if you’ve done a good job with the 'negative motivation' in No. 3 above this is relatively easy.

 From now on every time you encounter an unwelcome situation you:

-Determinedly refuse to whinge or complain but see it as a call to action
+Determinedly refuse to whinge or complain - instead you see it as a call to action

-Come up with a plan of action for proactively handling the situation – and follow this
+Then come up with a plan of action for proactively handling the situation – and act on this

 And, if you cannot take action, your back-up plan is to change how you emotionally respond to the situation in a positive and life-enhancing manner.